friendtech33-DAO/ft33-docs/docs/overview/06_cross-chain.md

 }
 ```

-Once bridged, users can use native OHM in any protocol that accepts OHM.
+Once bridged, users can use native FTW in any protocol that accepts FTW.

 ## Security

-Olympus CrossChainBridge smart contract was reviewed by the LayerZero integrations team and audited by OtterSec.
+friendtech33 CrossChainBridge smart contract was reviewed by the LayerZero integrations team and audited by OtterSec.
 The audit is available here.

-To consider the pros and cons of Olympus’ approach to bridging, it’s worth understanding the difference between native tokens and non-native tokens.
+To consider the pros and cons of friendtech33’ approach to bridging, it’s worth understanding the difference between native tokens and non-native tokens.
 Native tokens (to a chain) are those tokens that are deployed by the smart contract; non-native tokens are those that are wrapped and managed by a third-party.

 ### Pros